Physician Assisted Suicide (PAS)

 and secular media disagree about the cause.
 More

-of Appeals which ruled that the federal government cannot regulate
+of Appeals.
+The High Court ruled that the federal government cannot regulate

 medical practice by preventing physicians from prescribing lethal